 The expansion of foreign power and influence ultimately led to the overthrow of the Hawaiian monarchy in 1893.
 In 1894, American pineapple tycoon Dole became the governor of the Republic of Hawaii, which was annexed to the United States in 1898 and made a U.S. territory in 1890.
 During the early 1900s, Japanese immigration swelled; Maui's population was 40 percent Japanese by 1925.

 The opening of the Best Western Pioneer Inn in 1901 signaled the beginning of tourism in Lahaina.
 Visitors Mark Twain and Robert Lewis Stevenson praised Maui, and Lahaina became a vacation hot spot for the rich and famous.
 After World War II, sugar production declined and tourism experienced phenomenal growth.
-Maui's first resort hotel, Hotel Hana-Maui and Honua Spa, was opened in 1946.
+Maui's first resort hotel, the Travaasa Hana (formerly the Hotel Hana Maui), was opened in 1946.
 After Hawaii became the 50th state in 1959, investment capitol poured in for development of vacation resorts.
-Ka'anapali, dubbed the world's first "master planned resort," and site of such mega-resorts as the Ka'anapali Beach Hotel and the Hyatt Regency Maui Resort & Spa, was built in 1961.
+Ka'anapali, dubbed the world's first "master planned resort," and site of such mega-resorts as the Ka'anapali Beach Hotel and the Hyatt Regency Maui Resort & Spa.
 In the 1970s, sunny South Maui, with its great snorkeling beaches and constant sunshine, was discovered.
 Over the next few years, several plush resorts and championship golf courses were developed in Wailea.
 Maui continues to grow as more and more people discover the allure of the island.

 Maui doesn't have a quarter of Oahu's population, but it seems to have almost as many activity choices.
 Whether hiking, biking, snorkeling or windsurfing is your passion, there are a dozen places to go and a dozen companies to act as guide.